yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

   * Clarified items (e.g. renegotiation) that only apply to TLS 1.2.
   * Changed status of TLS 1.0 and 1.1 from SHOULD NOT to MUST NOT.
   * Added TLS 1.3 at a SHOULD level.
-  * Similar changes to DTLS, pending publication of DTLS 1.3.
+  * Similar changes to DTLS.
   * Specific guidance for multiplexed protocols.
   * MUST-level implementation requirement for ALPN, and more specific SHOULD-level guidance for ALPN and SNI.
   * Limits on key usage.